alinaitkin/TrackMaven.github.io/README.md

 Please note that the common practice has been to create tags in lowercase and the `Avatar:` is the Author's name "slugified" (i.e. Maven the Corgi becomes maven-the-corgi).

+### Adding your headshot

+To get your avatar applied to the site, you will need to update the SCSS [here](https://github.com/TrackMaven/TrackMaven.github.io/blob/source/theme/styles/_style.scss#L512).
+Then you will need to put your headshot in the `headshots` folder.
+Once that is complete, you should be able to run the `gulp headshots` command. **Reminder** To run this on Docker, the command is `docker-compose run builder gulp headshots`.

 ## Publishing

 Once a new article is ready, simply run the command `fab push` to publish the article to GitHub.